 Civilizations come and go.
 Some quietly fade away while others crash into complete collapse.
 The more complex a civilization is, the more fragile and less resilient it is, and thus, the more likely it is to completely collapse in a rather spectacular manner.

 What happens next is all that really matters.
 People will organize.
 That’s just what we do.
-Those who do not quickly organize will either be conquered or absorbed by those who do.
-Without transportation and communications systems, society will begin to be organized into small groups – first neighbors, then neighborhoods, then eventually town or even county-sized groups.
+Those who do not quickly organize will either die, or be conquered or absorbed by those who do.
+Without transportation and communications systems, society will begin to be organized into small groups – first neighbors, then neighborhoods, then eventually town or county-sized or even larger groups.

 Those groups that become monarchies will coalesce around natural leaders who have a vision and can articulate that vision to others; leaders who can inspire and encourage and teach; leaders who seek long term solutions and have an unwavering devotion and loyalty to those under his leadership.